rriver/gulp-basic/README.md

 	$ gulp bs

+## 4. Combining media queries in CSS
+It processes .css files in 'dev/css' and out put .css in 'dist'.

+### Command to run the task:

+	$ gulp cmq

 ## ToDos in random order
 1. Optimize all files including HTML and concatenated JS files  and copy them to `dist` when all is well and done
 2. Clean up CSS using gulp-uncss